DataDog/datadog-agent/Dockerfiles/agent/README.md

 ### Datadog Cluster Agent

-As with Agent v6.2, you can use the [Datacong Cluster Agent](#https://github.com/DataDog/datadog-agent/blob/master/docs/cluster-agent/README.md).
+Starting with Agent v6.2, you can use the [Datacong Cluster Agent](#https://github.com/DataDog/datadog-agent/blob/master/docs/cluster-agent/README.md).

 Cluster level features are now handled by the cluster agent, and you will find a `[DCA]` notation next to the affected features.
 Please refer to the below user documentation as well as the technical documentation here for further details on the instrumentation.